ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

                     |            |
                     +------------+
 ~~~~
-{: #pa-topology title="System Architecture"}
+{: #dap-topology title="System Architecture"}

 [[OPEN ISSUE: This shows two helpers, but the document only allows one for now.
 https://github.com/ietf-wg-ppm/draft-ietf-ppm-dap/issues/117]]

 The main participants in the protocol are as follows:

 Collector:
-: The entity which wants to take the measurement and ultimately receives the
+: The entity which wants to obtain the aggregate of the measurements generated
-  results.
-Any given measurement will have a single collector.
+  by the Clients.
+Any given measurement task will have a single Collector.

 Client(s):
 : The endpoints which directly take the measurement(s) and report them to the